What Does it Mean When the Insurance Company Only Accepts a Percentage of Fault?

 For example, imagine that you suddenly switch lanes, and then a speeding car rear-ends you.
 The insurance companies might determine that you are both negligent or partially at fault.
 They might assign 60 percent of the fault to the other driver and 40 percent to you.

-Then, your percentage of negligence will affect how and how much you can recover in your claim settlement.
+Then, your percentage of negligence will affect how much you can recover in your claim settlement.
 Here are the different types of negligence that vary by state:

 Comparative Negligence